Skip to main content

 • gameplay

-• “It feels far more natural, as players now have the option of free camera adjustment during the majority of mission gameplay, dashing, wall jumping (limited), and mostly fluid as well as satisfying attack combos—all with much less latency than the previous installment regarding the features that existed prior.”
+• “It feels far more natural, as players now have the option of free camera adjustment during the majority of mission gameplay, dashing, wall jumping (limited), and mostly fluid as well as satisfying attack combos—all with much less latency than the previous installment in regards to the features that existed prior.”

-• “The fixed camera angles that happen at random points weren't too detrimental to my gameplay, but it is kind of annoying at times; I prefer how the game is the majority of the time where I can move the camera freely.”
+• “The fixed camera angles that happen at random points aren't too detrimental to gameplay, but they are kind of annoying at times; I prefer when the camera can be moved freely most of the time.”

-• “If you're not a fan of the show, though, I'm not sure if you'd get much out of this game, as the gameplay can get pretty repetitive.”
+• “If you're not a fan of the show, the gameplay can get pretty repetitive and may not offer much enjoyment.”

-• “The gameplay is fine, a bit repetitive is all.”
+• “The gameplay is fine but a bit repetitive overall.”

 • story